Aquilegia gall midge

 Symptoms

-There is currently no control for this insect other than the removal of infested flower buds.
-This should be done regularly, to remove larvae before they have completed their feeding and exited the flower to drop to the soil.
+Management options for this insect are limited to removal of affected buds in an attempt to reduce numbers of larvae surviving to adult.
+Doing this regularly to remove larvae before they have completed their feeding and exited the flower to drop to the soil may give the best results.
 Damage by this insect comes to an end during June, with later flowers escaping unharmed.
 This midge is specific to aquilegia and will not affect any other plants.

 Biology